 The EU has so many internal issues they are hard to count.
 Its retaliation is the last thing Britain should fear.

 As troubling as Europe’s economy is, it was not the prime mover in the referendum.
 The contentious immigration debate holds that honor.
 And immigration itself was not really the issue.
 Britain was quite comfortable with immigrants until Brussels began making demands.

-question of sovereignty.
+The EU dictating the rules was the problem.
+It was a question of sovereignty.
 That the EU could make decisions that would change the character of Britain was not okay.